Shotbow/fudawiki-files/hanafuda/video-games/palm/koi-koi.md

 ## Notes
 - only works on certain Palm devices (monochrome screen?)
-- allows chosing card from hand or table
+- allows chosing initia match card from either hand or table